Venom (2018 film): Plot

 Drake sends mercenaries to retrieve the symbiote from Eddie, but it manifests around his body as a monstrous creature that fights off the attackers.
 It introduces itself to Eddie as Venom and explains that the comet is searching for worlds where the symbiotes can possess and devour the inhabitants.
 Eddie breaks into his old boss' office to turn in evidence of Drake's crimes but is surrounded by SWAT officers.
 He escapes using the superhuman attributes the symbiote gives him.
 Anne takes Eddie to Dan, where they explain that the symbiote is rotting Eddie's internal organs.
 Eddie notes that the symbiote has two weaknesses: high-pitched noises and fire.
 Although Venom claims the organ damage can be reversed, Anne uses an MRI machine to separate him from Eddie, whom Drake's men then capture.

 Meanwhile, the fourth symbiote, Riot, makes its way from Malaysia to San Francisco by hopping from body to body.
 It bonds with Drake, who agrees to take Riot in his space probe to bring back the rest of the symbiotes to Earth.
 Anne bonds with Venom so they can free Eddie.
 When Eddie and Venom are bonded again, the latter promises that he now wants to protect the Earth from his kind as he likes Eddie and wants to stay with him.
 After a lengthy battle with Riot, Venom damages the space probe as it takes off, causing it to explode and kill both Riot and Drake.

 After the incident, Eddie returns to journalism, while Anne believes that Venom also died in the explosion.
 However, the pair remain secretly bonded and set out to protect San Francisco by devouring criminals.

-In a mid-credits scene, Eddie is invited to interview incarcerated serial killer Cletus Kasady, who promises "carnage" when he escapes.
+Eddie later interviews Cletus Kasady, an incarcerated serial killer who promises "carnage" when he escapes.